brbalazs/liferay-portal/modules/apps/commerce/BREAKING_CHANGES.markdown

 #### What changed?

-Price lists are now modeled as Liferay resources and therefore using the standard permission management.
+Price lists are now modeled as Liferay resources and therefore use the standard permission management.

 The generic `MANAGE_COMMERCE_PRICE_LISTS` portlet permission has been removed.